 Madison County taxpayers will not be affected by the change as the county calculated the number of mills correctly, separate from Gallatin County’s tax calculation process.

-BSFD and Gallatin County maintain that the mistake was unintentional and are committed to correcting the process moving forward, the release stated.
+While the error occurred at the county level, BSFD maintains that the mistake was unintentional and that both BSFD and the county are committed to correcting the process moving forward, the release stated.
 Jim Doar, the Gallatin County Administrator, told EBS that the internal process will be improved by building systems for more review, as well as investments in new software.
 The press release also noted ongoing collaboration to ensure accurate levies.

 “BSFD will continue collaborating with Gallatin and Madison County officials to ensure levy calculations are correct, maintaining consistency between Gallatin and Madison Counties, and protecting taxpayer contributions,” the release stated.